Digitalization, Adaptation, Reinvention

 As SAP operated company, in the past 5 months we were working on conversion to the next generation SAP S/4HANA software, which would enable better, real time analytics in an unpredictable environment.

 For internal and external communication, whenever physical presence is not an option, we use Webex.
 For our medical marketing teams, Alkaloid frequently organizes online gatherings with medical experts, which as I note, are widely accepted and attained.

 In light with enhancing the communication with consumers, Alkaloid started focusing more on digital communication and segmenting the communication channels through brands and/or popular topics instead of using a robust communication portfolio.
-We recently launched a Facebook/Instagram page in Macedonia, Serbia and Croatia called “prescription-free health” intended for the wider audience and created for the purposes of informing the public of our over-the-counter products.
+We recently launched a Facebook/Instagram page in Macedonia, Serbia and Croatia called “health without prescription” intended for the wider audience and created for the purposes of informing the public of our over-the-counter products.
 We undertook similar activities for creating online resources for our kids vitamin brand Becutan.

 4. What were some of the biggest challenges you came across and how did you address these challenges?